 Challenges included a weaker rand that affected margins in the vehicle import businesses, a slowdown in vehicle sales due to interest-rate hikes and the introduction of the National Credit Act, even though it was only in effect for the month of June, the group said.

 The strongest contributors to revenue were the leasing and capital equipment and distributorships divisions.
+New acquisitions contributed approximately 10% to revenue growth, it said.

 The relative contributions of the group’s international operations increased strongly, with 25% of revenue, up from 20% in 2006, and 13% of operating profit, up from 8%, earned from sources outside South Africa.